 Annette Vee is Associate Professor of English and Director of the Composition Program, where she teaches undergraduate and graduate courses in writing, digital composition, materiality, and literacy.
 Her teaching, research and service all dwell at the intersections between computation and writing.
 She is the author of Coding Literacy (MIT Press, 2017), which demonstrates how the theoretical tools of literacy can help us understand computer programming in its historical, social and conceptual contexts.
 Her work is read in dozens of university courses in literacy, composition, textual studies, digital humanities, and computer science education.

-Her current research examines the ways that computational technology is supplanting traditional realms of writing and rhetoric such as in law and commerce.
-She is at work on projects that consider the history of the Basic programming language; how blockchain technology affects rhetorics of trust; and how computational algorithms that write and read are affecting human writers and relationships.
-Past work has explored the role of bots online to spread fake news, the connections between computation and rhetoric, and the strange status of computer code as a form of writing protects by both copyright and patent law.
-She tries to publish in open access venues where possible.
+Her current research examines the ways that computational technology is supplanting traditional realms of writing and rhetoric such as in writing, law and commerce.
+She is at work on projects that consider ways that people have tried to automate writing through mechanical, spiritual and computational means; the history of the Basic programming language; how blockchain technology affects rhetorics of trust; and how technologies affect human writers and the teaching of writing.
+She curated an exhibit on the 1966 Dartmouth Seminar on the Teaching of English, which is hosted by WAC Clearinghouse and includes an overview of the Seminar, interviews with surviving delegates, archival records and annotations, a bibliography and other resources to preserve, teach and interrogate the central role of this conference in Composition’s history.
+Past work has explored the use of blogs in hybrid education, the role of bots online to spread fake news, the connections between computation and rhetoric, and the strange status of computer code as a form of writing protects by both copyright and patent law.
+She collaborates on projects and tries to publish in open access venues where possible.

 She teaches writing at all levels from first year composition to graduate dissertations and is particularly invested in helping students explore digital modes of composition.
-Most of her courses include student blogs and encourage creative and critical work using computation.
+Most of her courses include student blogs and encourage creative and critical work using computation (which she wrote about for Inside Higher Education).
 With Alison Langmead, she designed a popular undergraduate course, Digital Humanity, that asks students to consider what it means to be human in an age of ubiquitous computing.
 With colleagues in English and the School of Computing and Information, she helped to design and launch an undergraduate major in Digital Narrative and Interactive Design that bridges courses across computer and information science and English.
-She is on the leadership team of a Mellon-funded Sawyer Seminar Grant, “Information Ecosystems: Creating Data (and Absence) From the Quantitative to the Digital Age,” which brings together scholars from multiple disciplines to consider the roles that digitized data and information affect research in the humanities and social sciences.
-She chairs the Rhetoric, Literacy and Writing Studies: Literacy Forum at MLA, and is active in the fields of composition, software studies and computers and writing.
+She is on the leadership team of a Mellon-funded Sawyer Seminar Grant, “Information Ecosystems: Creating Data (and Absence) From the Quantitative to the Digital Age,” which brought together scholars from multiple disciplines to consider the roles that digitized data and information affect research in the humanities and social sciences.
+She serves on the Rhetoric, Literacy and Writing Studies: Literacy Forum at MLA, and is active in the fields of composition, software studies and computers and writing.

 Visit her website https://annettevee.com/ for syllabi and other examples of her work.
 Downloads are available on Pitt’s institutional repository and further citations here: https://orcid.org/0000-0003-2975-4466